jerrypm/news/README.md

 - API Key 2 = eda6154a62744b7bbad849130a7f7b6f

 ## NOTE:
-- This Free api news for developer accounts are limited to 100 requests over a 24 hour
+- Free api news for developer accounts are limited to 100 requests over a 24 hour
 - Languague use SwiftUI